 Among groundstrokes, the backhand is perhaps the most challenging shot to master.
 Unlike the forehand which follows a more natural trajectory forward on a player’s dominant side, the backhand requires the player to reverse the motion of the swing on their non-dominant side.

 The backhand stroke is performed either with a one-handed or two-handed backhand grip.
 Start in a ready position with knees slightly bent and turn your body sideways as soon as possible to perform the stroke.
 The motion of the swing follows a high-low-high trajectory.
-Hold your racket head high at the start and swing through the point of contact.
+Hold your racket head high at the start, then drop the head of the racket and swing through the point of contact.
 Follow through fully across your body to complete the shot.

 While the backhand tends to be the weak side for most players, persistent practice and development of muscle memory will eventually lead to the proper development of the stroke.
 Developing a strong backhand can give you an added advantage over your opponents.